 1) A biography indicating the candidate’s relevant experience and contributions to audio in general and to the Audio Engineering Society, in particular.

 2) A signed statement by the candidate indicating a willingness to serve the Society and attend meetings as required by our bylaws, if elected.

 3) A declaration of the candidate’s affiliation with any organization that might represent a potential conflict with the aims and objectives of the Society as a not-for-profit professional society as outlined in the bylaws.

-In the 2013 ballot, the following positions on the Board will be open:
+In the 2024 AES Elections, the following positions will be on the ballot:

 • President-Elect (to become President in the following year)

-• four Vice Presidents (one each for Central Region USA/Canada, Central Region Europe, Latin America, and International)
+• Three Vice Presidents (one each for Eastern Region USA/Canada, Western Region USA/Canada, and Northern Region Europe)

 The President-Elect shall assist the President in the normal governance of the Society.
-However, should the President become unable to fulfill the responsibilities of office due to absence or incapacitation, the Immediate Past President shall assume the duties of the presidency.
+Should the President become unable to fulfill the responsibilities of office due to absence or incapacitation, the Immediate Past President shall assume the duties of the presidency.

-The Regional Vice Presidents shall each serve two years as the Society’s representatives within their geographical areas and assist in the proper functioning of the Sections.
+The Regional Vice Presidents shall each serve the interests of those members, Sections, and Student Sections within their geographical area and assist in the development of new memberships (recruitment of new members), and the establishment and proper functioning of all Sections within their Regions.

 The AES makes a contribution toward the travel costs incurred by Board members in the course of their duties.
 More information about this and about the duties and responsibilities of Board members may be obtained from the Nominations Chair.

 In no case does a submission to the Committee constitute any guarantee that the nominee will appear on the next Society election ballot.